quiquee/obc-docs/protocol-spec.md

 The primary interface to OBC is a REST API.
 The REST API allows applications to register users, query the blockchain, and to issue transactions.
 A CLI is also provided to cover a subset of the available APIs for development purposes.
 The CLI enables developers to quickly test chaincodes or query for status of transactions.

 Applications interact with a non-validating peer node through the REST API, which will require some form of authentication to ensure the entity has proper privileges.
-The application is responsible for supplying the appropriate authentication mechanism and the peer node will subsequently sign the outgoing messages with the client identity.
+The application is responsible for implementing the appropriate authentication mechanism and the peer node will subsequently sign the outgoing messages with the client identity.

 ![Reference architecture](images/refarch-api.png) <p>
 The OBC API design covers the categories below, though the implementation is incomplete for some of them in the current release.
 The [REST API](#62-rest-api) section will describe the APIs currently supported.

-*  Identity - Enrollment to get certificates or revoking a certificate
+*  Identity - Enrollment to acquire or to revoke a certificate
 *  Address - Target and source of a transaction
 *  Transaction - Unit of execution on the ledger
 *  Chaincode - Program running on the ledger
 *  Blockchain - Contents of the ledger
-*  Network - Information about the blockchain network
+*  Network - Information about the blockchain peer network
 *  Storage - External store for files or documents
-*  Event Stream - Sub/pub events on blockchain
+*  Event Stream - Sub/pub events on the blockchain

 ## 6.1 REST Service
 The Open Blockchain REST service can be enabled (via configuration) on either validating or non-validating peers, but it is recommended to only enabled the REST service on non-validating peers on production networks.